ileckfi/eXpansionPluginPack.github.io/docs/services/ui/grid.md

         $myObject1,
         $myObject2,
     ]
-)
+);
 ```

 #### Custom Data Collections

+You can also create your own grid collections

-TODO Describe how to create a custom data collection.
+TODO: Describe how to create a custom data collection.

 ### Using the Grid Builder

+* **Autowire : TRUE** This service can be autowired into your services.
+* **Class :** eXpansion\Framework\Core\Model\Gui\Grid\GridBuilderFactory

-To create a grid you need the grid builder factory service `@expansion.framework.core.model.gui.grid.builder_factory`
+To create a grid you need the grid builder factory service.
+This service can be **autowired** into your window builder.

 With this you can generate in instance of grid builder that you will be able to use to create you grid.